cupy/cupy/docs/source/tutorial/gpu.rst

 In this case, the link object is transferred to the appropriate GPU device.
 The current device is used by default.

-Then, all we have to do is transfer each minibatch to the GPU:
+Then we have to transfer each minibatch to the GPU:

 .. testcode::
    :hide: